 The effect of childhood sensations in memory functioning

-In the young child, there are no preset knowledge or social-cultural factors.
+In a young child, there are no preset knowledge or social-cultural factors.
 There are only sensations.

 The structure of pre-thought will play a special role in what we unconsciously choose to include or exclude from our memory in our adult lives.